MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payload-automations.md

 > [!TIP]
 > To see details about other payload automations without leaving the details flyout, use :::image type="icon" source="media/updownarrows.png" border="false"::: **Previous item** and **Next item** at the top of the flyout.

+## Appendix

+Payload automation relies on email messages that are identified as campaigns by Defender for Office 365:

+- Admins [marking messages as phishing](submissions-admin.md#notify-users-about-admin-submitted-messages-to-microsoft) doesn't result in payload harvesting.

+- Payload automation requires access to the raw payload, which can include user reported messages that meet the following criteria:
+  - The message was delivered to the Inbox (false negative).
+  - The user reported the message as phishing.
+  - The reported message was submitted to Microsoft (directly by the user or [by an admin from the Submissions portal](submissions-admin.md#submit-user-reported-messages-to-microsoft-for-analysis)), and Microsoft determined that the message was phishing.

+- Eligible payloads are harvested if the messages meet the criteria of the payload automation as described earlier in this article (Step 4 in [Create payload automations](#create-payload-automations)).

 ## Related links